apache/geode/Troubleshooting-CPU.md

 ##Action
 Determining that there is a CPU issue is one thing.
 Finding the source of the issue is another.
-One thing that can be done is to dump the JVM threads using the operating system *'kill -3'* command as shown below.
+One thing that can be done is to dump the JVM threads using the operating system `kill -3` command as shown below.
 These dumps will show you how many threads there are and what each thread is doing.
-Often, you'll find application issues by examining these thread dumps.
-Note that the *'-3'* signal will not terminate the VM; it just dumps the thread stacks.
+Often, application issues can be found by examining these thread dumps.

 	kill -3 22523